bkoimett/node-crash-course/README.md

 - ejs tags ---> <% const name = "Benjie" %>
 - calling <p><%= name %></p>
 - runs as js in server

+- add object as parameter in response render
+- add ejs tag to the ejs file where it should show the dynamic code